 Free radicals are of interest to researchers and clinicians due to their role in a variety of diseases and pathological states, including degenerative diseases of aging and cancer.
 Manipulation of free radical reactions and redox biology holds great promise for the future development of new therapies for a variety of human diseases.
 The Free Radical and Radiation Biology Program stresses the importance of these areas of research to basic science, translational research, and public health.

-Three courses offered by the Free Radical and Radiation Biology Program are open to University of Iowa undergraduate students: FRRB:3130 Radiation Safety and Radiobiology and FRRB:4000 Special Topics: Advanced Undergraduates, and FRRB:5000 Radiation Biology is open with undergraduates with instructor approval.
+Three courses offered by the Free Radical and Radiation Biology Program are open to University of Iowa undergraduate students: FRRB:3130 Radiation Safety and Radiobiology; FRRB:4000 Special Topics: Advanced Undergraduates; and with instructor approval, FRRB:5000 Radiation Biology.
 Students looking for an overview of the biological effects of radiation, including the role of free radicals, will find FRRB:5000 especially appropriate.
-These courses are appropriate for students who plan to enter medicine, biomedical research, nuclear medicine technology, environmental health, or related programs.

 Postdoctoral training is available by arrangement with the program's director and individual faculty members.
 Contact the Free Radical and Radiation Biology Program.